-- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - an advisory proposal on the frequency of future "say on pay" proposals (Proposal No. 3); and - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011 (fiscal 2011) (Proposal No. 4).
+- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2012 (fiscal 2012) (Proposal No. 3).